maddo/maddo.github.io/_posts/2015-07-22-users-names-in-github-notification-emails.md

 ---
 title: User's names in Github notification emails
 layout: post
-published: yes
+date: 22 Jul 2015
+location: Buenos Aires
 ---

-22 Jul 2015 - Buenos Aires

 Throughout years of using Github, I've encountered a minor annoyance related to the reply-to field of Github notifications.